thosgood/this-weeks-finds/markdown/1-50/week21.md

 I should add that the following book also has a lot of interesting pictures of surfaces in it:

-3) A Topological Picturebook, by George Francis, Springer-Verlag, 1987.
+3) _A Topological Picturebook_, by George Francis, Springer-Verlag, 1987.

 Problems: